 Ben Hecht was appointed president & CEO of Living Cities in July 2007.
 Since that time, the organization has adopted a broad, integrative agenda that harnesses the collective knowledge of its 22 member foundations and financial institutions to benefit low- income people and the cities where they live.
 Living Cities deploys a unique blend of more than $140 million in grants, loans and influence to re-engineer obsolete public systems and connect low-income people and underinvested places to opportunity.

-Steven Bosacker is the director of public sector innovation at Living Cities.
+Steven Bosacker is Principal, Public Sector and Partnerships at Living Cities.
 He most recently served as the city coordinator for the city of Minneapolis where he championed accountability and transparency in services across municipal government.
 He was instrumental in advancing public-private cooperation, including the development of the Minneapolis Downtown Improvement District, and oversaw the implementation of Minneapolis 311.
 Steven also created Results Minneapolis, a comprehensive management system that drove and tracked progress on the city’s long-term goals.

 Nigel Jacob lead the inaugural cohort of the City Accelerator.
 Jacob is Living Cities' urban technologist in residence and founder and co-chair for the Mayor’s Office of New Urban Mechanics in Boston.
 With an extensive background in collaborative, citizen-facing technology projects, Nigel also served as Mayor Menino’s advisor on emerging technologies and continues to develop new models of innovation for cities in the 21st century.
 Prior to joining the city of Boston in 2006, Nigel worked for and launched a series of technology start-ups in the Boston area.